Epidemic Spreading with External Agents: Main Results and Discussion

-Related to dynamic links are models of epidemic spreading via \emph{mobile agents}--in such a context, assuming $L(n)$ mobile agents, each with constant infection-rate, Theorem \ref{thm:gridconv} again gives the same converse for spreading time, i.e., $\Omega\left(\left(n/L(n)\right)^{\frac{1}{d+1}}\right)$ for $d$-dimensional grids.
+A related model is of epidemic spreading via \emph{mobile agents}--in such a context, assuming $L(n)$ mobile agents, each with constant infection-rate, Theorem \ref{thm:gridconv} again gives the same converse for spreading time, i.e., $\Omega\left(\left(n/L(n)\right)^{\frac{1}{d+1}}\right)$ for $d$-dimensional grids.
 Furthermore, the techniques of Theorems \ref{thm:genach} and \ref{thm:GSI} can be used to give upper bounds for various models of mobility: for example, for $L$ mobiles moving randomly on a $d$-dimensional grid (where each mobile is unconstrained by the graph as to its next location), Theorem \ref{thm:genach} shows that the spreading time is $O\left(\left(n/L(n)\right)^{\frac{1}{d+1}}\right)$.

+\textbf{Sub-Polynomial Spreading Time:} In the above examples, we consider settings where the spreading time is \emph{polynomial} in the graph size (i.e., $n^{\alpha}$ for some $\alpha\in(0,1]$).
+However our techniques do not yield tight bounds in the two extreme regions: non-spatially-constrained graphs, i.e., having sub-polynomial diameter, and high external-infection rate, i.e., $L(t)=\Omega(n)$.
+There is little work in literature in analyzing such regimes, and the existing work focuses on specific graph and infection models.
+Two notable results in this respect are tight bounds on deterministic spreading with adversarial external-infection in $d$-dimensional hypercubes \cite{AlonCube} (where the graph diameter is $\Theta(\log n)$), and the $\Theta(\log n)$-diameter characterization of small-world graphs \cite{marngu04:kleinberg} (where the number of edges added is $\Omega(n\log n)$); both however use techniques tailored to their specific problems.

+\textbf{Computational Complexity of Fast-Spreading Policies:} Another interesting set of questions arising from our model concerns the complexity of designing optimal external-infection policies for \emph{general graphs}.
+This is essentially a Markov Decision Process on the space of all subsets of $V$, and also seems connected to known NP-complete problems (see below).
+The design of optimal policies is beyond the scope of this work; however, our results indicate that in many relevant settings, simple policies have a good approximation ratio.

+Note also that the GSI policy (Theorem \ref{thm:GSI}) takes as input a partition of the graph which balances the number of sets versus the maximum diameter among the sets.
+A natural question here is whether such a partition could be found easily -- we now briefly point out that this is NP-complete, but does admit a simple constant-factor approximation.

+A related problem is one of choosing $k$ seed-nodes from $V$ so as to minimize the maximum distance of any node from one of these seeds.
+This is a special case of the \emph{$k$-center} problem (with shortest-path distances), which is known to be NP-hard \cite{Feder88}.
+However it can be easily approximated; in particular, a natural greedy algorithm is known to be $2$-approximate \cite{Feder88}.
+Our problem of finding a good partition is similar to the $k$-center problem, except that $k$ is now unknown.
+However, we can still use the $k$-center algorithms for this problem, as follows: Given the $2$-approximate algorithm for $k$-center, we can execute it for values of $k$ chosen sequentially from $\{1,2,4,\ldots,2^{\log n}\}$ -- we stop when the maximum diameter of the resulting partition is less than the current value of $k$.
+Since the diameter decreases with $k$, it is easy to show that the resulting partition is a $4$-approximation to our problem.